fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Research Scientist and Engineer passionate about developing **Safe and Trustworthy AI systems** by integrating symbolic and quantitative approaches.
 My work lies at the intersection of **Automated Reasoning**, **Formal Methods**, and **Machine Learning**.
-Some of the topics I am interested in include (i) Temporal Learning, (ii) Statistical Verification, (iii) Neural Network Verification, and (iv) Formal Explainability.
+Currently, I am a member of the <a href="https://ml.rwth-aachen.de/" target="_blank">Chair of Machine Learning and Reasoning</a> at RWTH Aachen University, working under the supervision of
+    <a href="https://ml.rwth-aachen.de/~hector.geffner/" target="_blank">Hector Geffner</a>.
 {style="text-align: justify; margin-right: 30px;"}